Best Practices: Designing for CNC Milling

 Follow these tips to save money and improve your CNC milling designs.

-This article shows various best practices that designers can adopt to optimize their designs for CNC milling.
+This article shows various best practices designers can adopt to optimize their designs for CNC milling.
 These practices revolve around standard cutter shapes and sizes, creating manufacturing preferences, bevels or chamfers, and much more.

 Understanding CNC Milling